yujunz/gitlab.com-runbooks/howto/using-wale-gpg.md

 This is because in the event of a failover, all the servers should have the same backup location to streamline both backups and restores.
 Secondary servers do not push WAL files or base_backups, so they do not interfere.

+AWS S3 replicates the data from `gitlab-dbprod-backups` (US bucket) to `gitlab-dbprod-backups-replica` (EU bucket).

 Our secondary databases (version, customers, sentry, etc) are in a bucket labeled `gitlab-secondarydb-backups`.
 The data is being encrypted with GPG.
 The key can be found in the Production vault of 1Password.

+### Interval and Retention

+We currently take a basebackup each day at 2am UTC and continuously stream WAL data to S3.
+Taking a basebackup currently takes about 5 hours (June 2018).

+Backups are kept for 8 days and cleaned up by WAL-E.

 ### How Does it Get There?